ivanpaulovich/clean-architecture-manga/README.md

 # :fire: Clean Architecture Implementation Template for .NET apps :white_check_mark:
 Pure and simple implementation following the Clean Architecture Principles, decoupled from frameworks and technology details.
-Use Cases as central organizing component and smaller components developed and tested in isolation.
+Use Cases as central organizing structure and smaller components developed and tested in isolation.

 ### :arrow_forward: Running from source